jjjaney/np-test/.github/ISSUE_TEMPLATE/design-project.md

 ---
-name: New Design
+name: Design Project
-about: When creating a new design from a requirements doc
+about: When creating new designs for a project
 title: 'Design: [Contextual Title]'
 labels: design
 assignees: ''